AnyTimeTraveler/pipes-and-rust/Readme.md

 # Pipes and Rust
 [![Rust](https://github.com/AnyTimeTraveler/pipes-and-rust/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/AnyTimeTraveler/pipes-and-rust/actions/workflows/rust.yml)

+## Now also works with reMarkable 1!

-A small program that runs on your reMarkable 2 that allows you to draw on a tiny website hosted on the tablet itself.
+A small program that runs on your reMarkable 1 and 2 that allows you to draw on a tiny website hosted on the tablet itself.
 No need to install anything else.

 ![Demo](images/demo.gif)